Hieronim Derdowski

-Hieronim Derdowski (March 9, 1852, Wiele, Pomeranian Voivodeship, German Empire – August 13, 1902, Winona, Minnesota, America) (Kashubian Hieronim Derdowsczi or Jarosz Derdowsczi), Kashubian-Polish intellectual and activist, was born to Kashubian parents in the Pomeranian village of Wiele.
-By the time Derdowski emigrated to the United States in 1885, he had already studied for the Roman Catholic priesthood, been repeatedly incarcerated by the German authorities, and edited a newspaper in the city of Torun.
+Hieronim Derdowski (Kashubian Hieronim Derdowsczi or Jarosz Derdowsczi; March 9, 1852 – August 13, 1902) was a Kashubian intellectual and activist.
+He was born to Kashubian parents in the Pomeranian village of Wiele in the German Empire.
+By the time Derdowski emigrated to the United States in 1885, he had already studied for the Roman Catholic priesthood, been repeatedly incarcerated by the German authorities, and edited a newspaper in the city of Thorn.
 At the time, however, Derdowski was better known as a poet.
 Within two years of reaching the United States he became editor of the Winona, Minnesota Polish-language newspaper Wiarus.
 In this role he gained a reputation as a strong voice for the Polish-American community, also known as Polonia.

 Life in Poland

+Derdowski was born on March 9, 1852 in Wiele, German Empire.
 Given Derdowski's flair for storytelling, his own accounts of his youthful adventures should likely be taken with caution.
 He may or may not have run away to join the French Foreign Legion at age fifteen, or studied for the priesthood in Rome.
 But it is clear from Polish sources that young Hieronym was intended to become a priest and that he received in Chojnice and then Braniewo an appropriately rigorous education, which included both Polish and German.
 To judge from Derdowski's literary accomplishments he was an excellent, if not necessarily well-behaved student: the brilliant but incorrigibly roguish young student "Derda" who causes so much trouble in Book Three of Majkowski's epic The Life and Adventures of Remus is beyond doubt a representation of Derdowski, upon whom Majkowski also wrote a 1911 monograph.

-Between 1870 and 1876 Derdowski worked mostly at teaching jobs while continuing to write poetry.
-After an abortive trip to France in 1877–1878 he returned to Torun, where he edited the newspaper Gazeta Torunska from 1879 to 1882.
+Leaving home by 1870 and in the following six years Derdowski worked mostly at teaching jobs while continuing to write poetry.
+After an abortive trip to France in 1877–1878 he returned to Toruń, where he edited the newspaper Gazeta Toruńska from 1879 to 1882.
 His life after that was marked by wandering, poverty, and imprisonment in German jails until 1885, when personal and economic reasons convinced him to start a new life in the United States.
 Although he was obviously not beloved of the Prussian authorities, neither was he in danger of long-term incarceration.